paulross/dtrace-py/README.md

 $ sudo dtrace -s d_demo/c_py_calldist.d -p 24601
 ```

-You should see an ASCII histogram, note `demo.py, func, new_cat_video` second table from the bottom:
+You should see an ASCII histogram, note `demo.py, func, new_cat_video`, the second table from the bottom:

 ![](images/C_TimeHistogram.png)